 Regression, or re-reading, is the process of going back to read something you’ve already read.
 This can really slow down your average reading speed.

-Now, regression can be an important tactic when you’re learning something brand new or if you’re tackling dense material.
+Now, regression can be an important tactic when you’re learning something brand new.
 But for lighter material where perfect comprehension isn’t a necessity?
-Try to suppress your inner urge to re-read.

 When learning how to read a book a day, one of the most important things you can do is measure your progress.
 And how do you do that?
 You find your average reading speed!